Room CAP 1W.09, Capitol

 Craddick served as speaker from January 2003 - January 2009.
 During that time, Texas went from a $10 billion budget shortfall to a $10 billion budget surplus.
 The legislature passed landmark tort reform which reduced frivolous lawsuits and reversed skyrocketing medical liability insurance costs, resulting in more doctors moving to Texas and expanding access to care.
 The legislature also passed the largest property tax cut in Texas history under Craddick´s watch, and reformed a school finance system that had been ruled unconstitutional by the Texas Supreme Court.

 As Speaker, Craddick demonstrated an appreciation for diversity and bipartisanship by appointing a record number of women and minorities -- including 12 Democrats -- as chairmen.

 Craddick is also a successful businessman.
-He is a business development representative for Rapid Drilling and Chem Rock, an oilfield supply company, owns Craddick Properties, a Midland investment business, and is president of Craddick, Inc.
+He is a sales representative for Horizon Mud Company, owns Craddick Properties, a Midland investment business, and is president of Craddick, Inc.

 Craddick holds both a Bachelor of Business Administration and a Master of Business Administration from Texas Tech University.
 Craddick married the former Nadine Nayfa, a native of Sweetwater, in 1969.
 They have two children, Christi and Thomas Russell, Jr. Their son, Tommy, married the former Laura Parker in 2004.
 Craddick and Nadine have a grandson, Tripp, and two granddaughters, Claire and Catherine.last updated on 03/17/2014